- Lloyd Doaman: Senior Associate, Business Development

 Amanda Mwamuka is responsible for overseeing fifty percent of NFF’s national portfolio of Construction, Facility Acquisition, Leasehold improvement, and Working Capital loans spanning a broad range of sectors that include healthcare, education and human services.
 She conducts regular financial and operational risk analysis of NFF’s clients to mitigate loan losses and also underwrites loan restructures, extensions and refinancing.
 Prior to joining NFF, Amanda worked for a global microfinance organization that uplifted people living in poverty through microenterprise financing in sixteen developing countries.
 Following that, Amanda worked closely with entrepreneurs in New Jersey structuring and underwriting business loans under the Small Business Administration Community Advantage 7A and Microloan programs.
 Amanda earned a BA in Economics from Mount Holyoke College and a MS in Finance from the University of Rochester.

-Trishna Nath: Associate
+Trishna Nath: Senior Associate

-Trishna Nath is an Associate in NFF’s Advisory Services group.
+Trishna Nath is a Senior Associate in NFF’s Advisory Services group.
 Based in New York, she advises both nonprofit and philanthropic clients on a range of strategic financial management areas, including business model assessment, program profitability, capitalization planning and financial literacy.
 Through her work with NFF’s New York City Community Resilience Fund and the California Wellness Foundation, she has specialized in strategic decision making and business model adaptation for health and human service organizations undergoing significant change.
 With a background and focused interest in healthcare, Trishna held a range of management and research roles for nonprofit hospitals prior to joining NFF.
 Internationally, she worked as an independent consultant for FOCOS, a health nonprofit in Ghana, undergoing a strategic planning process focused on finance and operations.
 Trishna holds a M.S. in Nonprofit Management from Milano School of International Affairs, Management and Urban Policy and a B.A. in Economics from New York University.

 Melanie Ng: Associate, Accounts Payable/Accounts Receivable